Foxh0und/MCSC/membership.md

 permalink: /membership/
 ---
 We run a local membership that is available to all Chelsea Supporters in Melbourne, Victoria and even International supporters.
-Please see the [tickets page](https://www.melbournechelsea.com.au/tickets/) if you plan to travel to London.

 ![membership](/assets/membership1.jpg)